 We were a little taken aback by the launch of the Canon EOS RP.
-Instead of being a professional-grade version of the Canon EOS R (though don’t get us wrong, the pro Canon EOS R5 is on the way), the Canon EOS RP was a more affordable version of the company’s full-frame mirrorless model with a lower price tag.
+Instead of being a professional-grade version of the Canon EOS R (though don’t get us wrong, the pro-Canon EOS R5 is on the way), the Canon EOS RP was a more affordable version of the company’s full-frame mirrorless model with a lower price tag.

-Thanks to a 26.2MP full-frame CMOS sensor and a DIGIC 8 image processor, the camera can capture both still images and UHD 4K video with a wide sensitivity range, ranging from ISO 100 to 40000, to accommodate shooting in a variety of lighting settings.
+Thanks to a 26.2MP full-frame CMOS sensor and a DIGIC 8 image processor, the camera can capture still images and UHD 4K video with a wide sensitivity range, ranging from ISO 100 to 40000, to accommodate shooting in a variety of lighting settings.

 Continuous shooting at up to 5 frames per second is also available for photographing moving subjects.
 It also supports a sophisticated Dual Pixel CMOS autofocus technology, which includes 4779 selectable on-sensor phase-detection points for fast and precisely obtaining focus during stills and video capture.